-3rd Alaska hospital invokes crisis care mode in COVID spike
+Alaska allows hospitals to ration care amid COVID spike

 The move came the same day the state reported 1,044 new cases, 108 of them in the Fairbanks area.
 The hospital says 35% of its patients on Saturday were being treated for COVID-19.

 Since March 2020, there have been 110,850 total COVID-19 cases in Alaska, which has a population of about 731,000.
-There were more than 24,000 new cases reported in September as the delta variant drove a spike in cases in Alaska, which has never had a statewide mask mandate.
+More than 24,000 new cases were reported in September as the delta variant drove a spike in cases in Alaska, which has never had a statewide mask mandate.

-The state health department said in all, 2,432 people have been hospitalized, and 557 Alaskans have died.
+The state health department said in all, 2,432 people have been hospitalized, and 557 Alaska residents have died.

-Statewide, 60% of eligible Alaskans are fully vaccinated.
+Statewide, 60% of eligible residents are fully vaccinated.
 The Fairbanks North Star Borough is the third worst region for vaccination rates in Alaska, with just under 52% of eligible residents vaccinated.

-Officials at Foundation Health Partners, which owns Fairbanks Memorial Hospital, have encouraged those in the community to wear masks and get vaccinated if able.

 Ramirez said the decision to move to crisis standards was because of many factors, including community spread caused by the low vaccination rates and a high number of patients waiting to be admitted.